helm/charts/stable/gocd/README.md

 | `agent.persistence.subpath.homego`            | The /home/go path on Persistence Volume              | `homego`             |
 | `agent.persistence.subpath.dockerEntryPoint`  | The /docker-entrypoint.d path on Persistence Volume  | `scripts`            |

+##### Note:

+`/home/go` directory shared between multiple agents implies:

+1. That packages being cached here is shared between all the agents.
+2. That all the agents sharing this directory are privy to all the secrets in `/home/go`

 ## SSH keys
 For accessing repositories over SSH, you need to add SSH keys to the server and the agent.
 Generate a new keypair, fetch the host key for the [host] you want to connect to and create the secret.